The Transformative Power of Backbends in Yoga

 How to do it:

-Lengthen through arms, chest expanding like sunrise
+Lengthen through your arms, expanding your chest like the sunrise.

-Benefits: Big heart opener, invigorating, builds full-body strength
+Benefits: Big heart opener, invigorating, builds full-body strength.

-Chakra: Heart – courage, connection, release of stored emotion
+Chakra: Heart – courage, connection, release of stored emotion.

 Backbending and the Chakras